 Before applying the product to your dog’s face, follow the appropriate application method and dosage to ensure the safety and comfort of your dog.

-Additionally, be mindful to prevent your dog from licking or rubbing the treated area, as Bepanthen ingestion can cause gastrointestinal upset.
+Be mindful to prevent your dog from licking or rubbing the treated area, as Bepanthen ingestion can cause gastrointestinal upset.

 Conclusion